 The blurb has this to say about this art work: ‘Nexus 1986.
 Artist Hideo Furuta.
 Material: Blue Pennant stone.
 Project details: Nexus was carved by the artist, using hand-made tools, in public and in situ.
 The residency was funded by Thamesdown Borough Council and Southern Arts.’

-a) a focal point for Freshbrook itself being the home of a community centre, a Drs surgery, a dentist, a pharmacy, a supermarket, a hairdresser, a takeaway, a school, a pub and a church – all needs catered for there I think.
-But also:
+- A focal point for Freshbrook itself being the home of a community centre, a Drs surgery, a dentist, a pharmacy, a supermarket, a hairdresser, a takeaway, a school, a pub and a church – all needs catered for there I think.

-b) It’s sort of at the centre of Grange Park, Westlea, Freshbrook itself and, to some degree Toothill – although that has its own village centre – well in so much as it forms a link – a Nexus – between them all – it’s central to them.
+- But also, it’s sort of at the centre of Grange Park, Westlea, Freshbrook itself, in so much as it forms a link – a Nexus – between them all.

 Ergo I reckon, the idea of this sculpture is that represents the function of Freshbrook as a pivot for the above.
 I stress though that this is only my interpretation.
 It could have been meant as something else entirely.
 But then isn’t art a bit like literature – we can each get a different meaning from it?

 So, there you have it.
-Like I say, I’m not sure that I’d go so far as to say that I ‘like’ this one, in so much as it doesn’t trigger those indefinable pleasure receptors in me, in the way some of the others on this walk do.
-But now I’ve studied it and thought about it properly – for the first time in 20 years of looking at it but not ‘seeing’ it – I definitely find it interesting.
-And maybe that’s the thing with art?
-I dunno – I’m not Charles Saatchi or Brian Sewell – but maybe the thing with art is just to engage with it and work out what your own responses are..
+Like I say, I’m not sure that I’d go so far as to say that I ‘like’ this one.
+In so much as it doesn’t trigger those indefinable pleasure receptors in me.
+Not in the way some of the others on this walk do.
+But now I’ve studied it and thought about it properly – I definitely find it interesting.

-And I think if there’s a message I want to convey in writing about these sculptures it’s this: right here on your doorstep you have this wonderful entity, this West Swindon Sculpture walk, but don’t just take my word for it all.
-Get out there, look at them, think about them and even if – like me with this particular one – you don’t necessarily like one or more of them (there are 8 altogether) – just appreciate how very lucky we are to have them.
-Because I really think we are.
-Here endeth the lesson!
+If there’s a message I want to convey in writing about these sculptures it’s this: right here on your doorstep you have this wonderful entity, this West Swindon Sculpture walk.
+But don’t only take my word for it all.
+Get out there, look at them and think about them.
+And even if – like me with this particular one – you don’t like one or more of them, simply appreciate that we have them.